Rheumatic Heart Disease in Children

 more likely to be missed and go untreated.

-What are the symptoms of rheumatic heart disease?
+What are the symptoms of rheumatic heart disease in a child?

 Your child may have signs and symptoms that affect the heart, including: